-Each country has its own traditions and in many cases has been passed on for generations from person to person.
+In all countries, there are some traditions and in many cases being passed on to future generations.
 Some habits have given way to modernity, others well-established and continue to be part of our French culture.

 Butter making by churning

 The traditional wooden churn in barrel-shaped was a frequent model on the farms of Picardy and still relevant at the beginning of the 20th century.
-It allowed to turn the cream of milk into butter after many turns of the crank.
+It allowed turning the cream of milk into butter after many turns of the crank.

 This reasonably sized model is the one showed in the museum of the ancient trades of Naours village.

 This celebration takes place 40 days after Christmas.
 February 2 for presentation to Christ at the temple.
 This festival of light was also known among the Romans, it was called Candlemas, whose ethymology is linked to candles.
 An older belief finds its origin in the solar wheel.